jjolano/openps3ftp/readme.txt

 - Questions/need support?
 Create an "Issue" on the GitHub repo.

 Users:
-- For best results, use 2 simultaneous connections at a time.
+- For best results, use 2 or 3 simultaneous connections at a time.
 The console cannot reliably handle a high number of IO requests and ends up crashing.
   Some adjustments to help alleviate this may come in future updates.
 - There are two builds included in a standard distribution: CEX and REX.
   CEX is usable on (O/C)FW 3.40 to 3.55, and REX is for any CFW 3.56+.

 Future Plans:
-- Performance tuning, as usual.
+- Performance/stability tuning, as usual.
 - SPRX/VSH plugin?

 I do not participate in the "Scene" websites anymore, so the only way to